lpezet/etl-js/README.md

 ## Results

+##### *OBSOLETE: rework done, need doc to be updated.
+Advice is to NOT rely on Mod results, but use the Content with vars & env for tags.*

 The ETL `process()` method returns a Promise.
 Upon success, the data **resolved** will contain the results of the process and each activity.